Man who fatally shot Dallas officer in 2007 faces execution

 Gabriel Luchiano, who knew Nix when the officer worked as a security guard, said he always responded quickly when people needed help at the convenience store in northwest Dallas where Luchiano worked.

-He was a “guardian angel,” said Luchiano, 55.
+He was a “guardian angel,” said Luchiano.
 “It’s still painful no matter what.
 Nothing is going to close it.”

 Ruiz would be the second inmate put to death this year in Texas and the fourth in the U.S. Seven other executions are scheduled in Texas for later this year, including one next week.